MelBoardman/milestone-project-1/README.md

 Jeff is new to the area and looking for a local gym.
 He is interested in location, opening times and membership costs.

 - Jeff can find the address and location map easily on the 'Home' page.
 He can also see a larger map on the 'contact' page.
-- From the 'Home' page he can get a feel for the Gym and select the find out more button to link to the 'About' page where he will find all the Membership options.
+- From the 'Home' page he can get a feel for the Gym and select the 'find out more' button to link to the 'About' page where he will find all the Membership options.

 #### Alice
 Alice is already a member of the Gym.
 She wants to cancel a class she is booked on to and needs to get the phone number.

 - The phone number is included in the footer of every page.
 It is also detailed on the 'Home' page and the 'Contact' page.
-It is importatnt that this information is very easy for a User to find.
+It is important that this information is very easy for a User to find.

 #### Fred
 Fred is looking at switching Gyms as his has increased their prices.
 He is very keen on classes and wants to know what is available and fits in with his schedule.

-- Fred can easily find class information and a downloadable timetable on the 'About' page.
+- Fred can easily find class information and view and download the class timetable on the 'About' page.
 This can be accessed from the Nav bar or the 'find out more' button on the 'Home' page.

 #### Grace
 Grace has heard about the gym from a friend but wants to see more before she decides if it is for her.